FAQs

 About the Claim

-We believe that since at least 5 June 2018 Valve Corporation has been abusing its dominant position in the PC gaming market and charging UK customers too much for PC games and add-on content for these games through its PC Game distribution platform Steam.
+The claim alleges that since at least 5 June 2018, Valve Corporation has abused its dominant position in the PC gaming market – leading to UK gamers paying more than they should for PC games and add-on game content on Steam, Valve’s popular game distribution platform.

 The claim is against Valve Corporation.
 Valve owns Steam – the largest digital distribution platform for PC games.

-- Price parity obligation clauses: We say that Valve Corporation imposes price parity clauses that prevent game developers from offering better prices on PC-games and add-on content on rival platforms.
+1. Blocking cheaper prices on other platforms (Price parity obligation clauses): We say that Valve imposes price parity clauses that prevent game developers from offering lower prices for PC games and add-on content on rival platforms.
 These price parity clauses apply to all games listed on Steam, not only those distributed via Steam Keys.
-The restrictions limit consumer choice, result in higher prices for PC games in the market (as no other platform can offer a game cheaper) and harm competition in the market (which would encourage better services and platforms for gamers).
+As a result, other platforms cannot offer better deals, limiting consumer choice and keeping prices higher across the board.
+This harms competition in the market and stops other platforms from improving their services.

-This collective legal action seeks compensation for PC gamers who may have paid too much for PC games and add-on content as a result of Valve Corporation’s actions.
-This claim is not about shutting down Steam or restricting gamer access to the platform, but it is about ensuring that Steam does not operate in a way that is detrimental to the consumer.
+This collective legal action is seeking compensation for PC gamers who may have overpaid for PC games and add-on content as a result of Valve Corporation’s actions.

-This claim aims to promote fair competition and fair pricing within the digital gaming industry.
-This means ensuring dominant companies like Valve do not stifle competition in the market.
-Fair competition means that consumers get better services and better prices.
+The claim is intended to promote fair competition and fair pricing in the digital gaming industry.
+It aims to ensure that dominant companies like Valve do not stifle competition in the market.
+When competition is fair, PC gamers benefit from better services and prices.

-Our current estimate is that compensation is likely to be around £22 to £44 per person depending on the amount an individual has spent on PC games.
-There may also be further compensation available to those based in Scotland.
-There is no guarantee at this point that you will receive any money but there will be no cost to any individual at any point throughout the claim.
+The estimated compensation ranges from around £22 to £44 per person, depending on how much an individual has spent on Steam or other PC gaming platforms for PC games and add-on content.
+Additional compensation may be available for those based in Scotland.
+While there is no guarantee that compensation will be awarded, there is no cost to individuals at any point throughout the claim.

-If the case is won, the aggregate damages will be distributed to those who have been affected by Valve Corporation’s anti-competitive practices.
+If the claim is successful, compensation will be distributed to those affected by Valve Corporation’s anti-competitive behaviour.

 The collective proceedings claim against Valve was filed at The Competition Appeal Tribunal (‘Tribunal’) on 5 June 2024.
-This is the first step for collective proceedings.
-Next, the Tribunal will decide whether to certify the claim.
-This will be based on its assessment of whether the claim can be brought as collective proceedings, and the suitability of Vicki Shotbolt to represent those who have been affected.
+This marks the first stage of the legal process.
+The Tribunal will now decide whether to certify the claim – that is, whether it can proceed as a collective action and whether Vicki Shotbolt is a suitable representative for affected gamers.

-If the Tribunal certifies the claim it is granting it permission (in the form of a Collective Proceedings Order) to progress to trial.
-At trial, the Tribunal will hear evidence from both sides (the claimant and defendant) and decide whether to award damages to those affected by the allegations.
+If the claim is certified, the Tribunal will issue a Collective Proceedings Order, allowing the case to move to trial.
+At trial, the Tribunal will hear evidence from both sides (the claimant and defendant) and decide whether to award damages to those affected.

-The parties are able to agree to an out-of-court settlement at any point during the litigation, including before trial.
-Any settlement must be approved by the Tribunal.
+At any stage, the parties may agree to an out-of-court settlement.
+However, any proposed settlement must be reviewed and approved by the Tribunal.

 About the class